-The academy's revenue reserves at 31 August 2020 show a deficit of (£325,807).
+The academy's revenue reserves at 31 August 2021 total £165,712 compared to a deficit of £325,807 in 2020

 The Finance, Risk and Audit Committee, in conjunction with the Full Trustees Committee, aims to carry forward sufficient funds to meet the Academy Trust's long term objectives and to provide working capital, whilst ensuring that it does not affect its current operational activities.
-The trustees have recognised that the appropriate level of free reserves should be equivalent to one month's expenditure, approximately £111,000.
+The trustees have recognised that the appropriate level of free reserves should be equivalent to one month's expenditure, approximately £400,000.

-The free reserves (unrestricted general funds) as at 31 August 2020 amounted to £nil.
+The free reserves (unrestricted general funds) as at 31 August 2021 amounted to £nil.
 The academy expects that as student numbers increase, building up the reserves will be difficult due to the lagged funding system.
 As numbers stabilize and where possible anyhow, the academy intends to increase revenue reserve to the above figure.